 About Our Fig Cuttings

-Our annual fig cutting sale is from January until we are sold out.
-To read more about our when our sales take place, and how they work, visit Annual Cutting and Scionwood Sales.
-To be notified when our sale will start, check our website home page, use the back-in-stock reminder on each product page, or follow us on Facebook.
+We sell Fig Tree cuttings for plant propagation.
+To read more about our when our sales take place, and how they work, visit our Annual Cutting and Scionwood Sales page.
+To be notified when our sale will start, use the back-in-stock reminder on each product page.

 Typing our Fig Cuttings